 Barely known outside of Spain two decades ago, today Las Alpujarras is growing in popularity as a destination for those in search of an older, quieter and more rustic Andalusia.

 Towards the end of the 15th century, the Moors settled here after having been chased away by the Christians who had invaded Granada.
 The fifty odd villages here are known to be the last stronghold of the Moors, and the name derives from al-basharāt meaning “sierra of pastures”.
 The Mulhacen, incidentally, was named after Abu l-Hasan Ali or Muley Hacén in Spanish.
 One of the last Muslim kings of Granada in the 15th century.
 Legend says he was buried at the top of this mountain.

-Some of these villages have entire populations as low as 10 or 20 people and two cats which had perfected the sun-and-siesta lifestyle.
+Some of these villages have entire populations as low as 10 or 20 people and two cats who had perfected the sun-and-siesta lifestyle.
 A uniform style of architecture marked these villages, adapted to the climate and the unique topography of each village.